-Nicole Ditillo is the Program Manager for the Office of Postdoctoral Affairs.
-Nicole oversees the management of the office, development of professional development opportunities for postdocs, and serves as the primary liaison between postdocs and university administration.
-Nicole can be reached at nmditill@ncsu.edu.
+Dr. Chris Smith is the Program Manager for the Office of Postdoctoral Affairs.
+He can be reached at ctsmit23@ncsu.edu.

 Dr. Laura Demarse is the Assistant Dean for Professional Development.
-Laura oversees the professional development for the Graduate School.
+Laura oversees the professional development programs for the Graduate School.
 She can be reached at ledemars@ncsu.edu.